 - Right Triangles

 e.
 Basic Statistics

 PMAEE Mathematics Printable Flashcards (Available Now!)

 PMAEE Mathematics Review Tips and Tricks

-- PMAEE prohibits the use of any calculating device in the test so you have to refresh your arithmetic skills.
+- PMAEE prohibits using any calculating device in the test, so you have to refresh your arithmetic skills.
 Review how to add whole numbers, integers, fractions, and decimals since knowing them are necessary to master other mathematical concepts.

 - Master the skill of translating verbal phrases into algebraic expressions.
 This skill will help you answer mathematical word problems.
-Remembering keywords (e.g., increase, decrease, of, yield, at most) for various mathematical operations is necessary to achieve this skill.
+To achieve this skill, remember keywords (e.g., increase, decrease, of, yield, at most) for various mathematical operations.

 - Repetition is necessary to remember the steps in solving mathematical questions.
 Allot at least an hour in your review session doing mathematical computations.